David Lichtenstein: Recent investments (2011–present)

 Lichtenstein's Lightstone Value Plus was one of a number of REITs attracting attention from investors, due to market instability.
 In late 2010, REITs raised an estimated $9 billion, with a 6.5 percent annual yield.
-Lightstone Value Plus was the 18th-largest non-traded United States-based REIT, with a dividend of 7 percent.
+Lightstone Value Plus was the 18th-largest non-traded United States-based REIT, with a dividend of seven percent.
 That percentage was much higher than many other non-traded REITs during that period.
 Following the success of Lightstone Value Plus, Lichtenstein launched a second non-traded REIT.
 Lightstone Value Plus II followed a similar strategy to the initial fund, focusing on investments across a number of markets.

 The sale of Prime Retail and both REITs gave Lichtenstein a large fund to invest throughout 2011.
 According to reports, there was an estimated $350 million remaining from the Prime Retail sale, which was reinvested into new deals.
 In 2011, Lichtenstein purchased Festival Bay Mall in Florida for $25 million, Crown Plaza Boston North Shore hotel for $10 million and a residential development in Long Island City, New York, for $19.3 million.

 Lichtenstein and Lightstone Group announced the launch of Phoenix Development Partners, which aimed to develop large-scale renting opportunities in New York City.
 Despite shifting his focus to New York City-based investments, Lichtenstein continued to grow his portfolio in other locations across the United States.
 In September 2012, Lightstone Group announced they would be purchasing a $51 million residential development in Long Island City.

 In 2013, Lichtenstein and Marriott completed their first deal, the purchase of three Marriott-branded hotels in Iowa and Ohio for $21 million.
-Later that year, Lichtenstein traveled to Israel, to discuss entering the Israeli debt market.
-The loans from Israel were used to underwrite a number of developments in Brooklyn's Gowanus Canal area.
+Later that year, Lichtenstein traveled to Israel to discuss entering the Israeli debt market.
+Loans from Israel were used to underwrite a number of developments in Brooklyn's Gowanus Canal area.

 Following Amazon's decision to abandon its plans to build a headquarters in Queens, Lichtenstein called it the "worst day for NYC since 9-11," adding that "this time, the terrorists were elected."

 Investments

-Lichtenstein's strategy has expanded over the years, but its foundation remains a willingness to seek out properties that offer the prospect of high returns and have challenges or complexities that limit their appeal to other investors, including properties with distressed capital structures.
-Although the risks of this strategy are often publicly documented, the returns are quietly pocketed: closely held Lightstone has averaged more than 30% annual returns over much of its existence.
+Lightstone has averaged more than 30% annual returns over much of its existence.

 Lichtenstein has publicly stated that he made risky investments in the past.
 He even shared some of his business tactics by saying that it is clever to buy land, instead of the homes that are built on it.
 Lichtenstein has publicly shared his views on risks and predictions regarding commercial real estate on CNBC and Bloomberg News.

-Lightstone continues to seek new acquisitions across the United States in both urban and suburban locations and across a wide range of property types, including industrial, office, retail, multifamily and hospitality.